chantastic/sites/chan.dev/src/microphones.md

 ### Why you might need to upgrade

-You don't
+You don't.
-You have everything you need
+You have everything you need.
-Rent the rest if/when you need it
+Rent the rest if/when you need it.

 ### Don't I need a Cloud Lifter or FetHead for the SM7B?

-No
+No.
-Those are for interfaces with worse preamps
+Those are for interfaces with worse preamps.

-(Details coming later...)
+(Details coming...)

 ---

-This doc is a work in progress
+This doc is a work in progress.
-The recommendations aren't likely to change any time soon
+The recommendations aren't likely to change any time soon.
-But I'll flesh out the decision-making nuances a bit
+But I'll flesh out the decision-making nuances a bit.